Conexiotechnologies/conexio-stratus-board-schematics/README.md

 Conexio Stratus devices and accessories can be purchased directly from our [online store](https://conexiotech.com/shop/).

+Please contact [info@conexiotech.com](mailto:info@conexiotech.com) if you would like to arrange help with your manufacturing and custom PCB design based on Stratus Pro platform.

 ## Hardware Lineage and License

 This board is released under the [CERN OHL-P (v2) license](https://opensource.org/license/cern-ohl-p).
-SeevLICENSEvfor more info.
+See LICENSE for more info.